- If you have a power cut, you should call 105

 If you are living in temporary accommodation, speak to your temporary accommodation management officer.

-If none of these is possible, Cosy Kingdom may also be able to help.
-If you're having difficulty topping up your meter due to mobility or issues in your personal life, please contact them for advice on 01592 807930.
+Cosy Kingdom may also be able to help with advice and support, please contact them on 01592 807930.
 You can also fill out the referral form at the bottom of this page.

 Not sure who supplies your energy?